 - Having a blog can provide you with better insights and opportunities to get into affiliate programs

-- Provide useful information – let people know what you can do for them on your blog
+- Give out knowledge – let people know what you can provide for them on your blog

-- Leave your reviews and personal experience when recommending products you use (and will enjoy) by putting your readers best interest at heart.
+- Leave your reviews and personal experience and recommend products you use and enjoy (putting your readers best interest at heart)